step/c/README.md

 a = "abc";
 ```

-Importantly, a will not be "abc" here but 3.
+Importantly, a will not be "abc" here but an unknown random value.
 Further, a compiler can be used to apply strict rules that prevent something like this from being compiled.
 Once a variable has been declared with a certain type, it remains of that type permanently.

 Even functions have to be declared with a "signature" that specifies the type(s) we are passing in and returning.